dolthub/docs/packages/doltgres/content/introduction/README.md

 ### Doltgres is pre-alpha

 Dolt is 1.0 and production ready.
 Doltgres is still in very active development and many required features are missing.
-See [../ If you are a potential user and want a feature that is missing, please [create an issue]().
+See [our SQL support documentation for the latest compatibility](../reference/sql-support/README.md).
+If you are a potential user and need something missing, please [create an issue](https://github.com/dolthub/doltgresql/issues).

 Check back often for progress.
-You can also follow our [blog](?q=doltgres) for updates, where we publish DoltgreSQL blogs every week.
+We are investing heavily in Doltgres.
+You can also follow our [blog](?q=doltgres) for updates, where we publish Doltgres blogs every week.

 ### Doltgres does not have a CLI

-Unlike Dolt, DoltgreSQL does not implement version control features via the command line and must be run as a server.
+Unlike Dolt, Doltgres does not implement version control features via the command line and must be run as a server.
 For example, the Dolt CLI command to pull from a remote:

 ```
 % dolt pull
 ```

-Can only be accessed in DoltgreSQL through its corresponding [SQL stored procedure](https://docs.dolthub.com/sql-reference/version-control/dolt-sql-procedures):
+Can only be accessed in Doltgres through its corresponding [SQL stored procedure](https://docs.dolthub.com/sql-reference/version-control/dolt-sql-procedures):

 ```bash